 Thank You Page

 This is the text that will display after a donation is processed.
-You may add one to two short sentences or paragraphs, links, or images using the text editor tools.
+You may add text, links, images, or social media icons using the text editor tools.

 Fundraising Progress Bar